RobbeSaelens/DMS-TodoApp/README.md

 Vue.js is used for the frontend of the application.
 The main route of the application is '/', which displays the ToDo list.

--   Implemented Functionalities
+Implemented Functionalities:
-    -- Index: Provides an overview of all tasks.
+- Index: Provides an overview of all tasks.
-    -- Create: Allows users to add new tasks.
+- Create: Allows users to add new tasks.
-    -- Store: Saves new tasks to the database.
+- Store: Saves new tasks to the database.
-    -- Edit: Enables users to edit existing tasks.
+- Edit: Enables users to edit existing tasks.
-    -- Update: Updates existing tasks in the database.
+- Update: Updates existing tasks in the database.
-    -- Delete: Allows users to delete tasks.
+- Delete: Allows users to delete tasks.

 ## Authentication